A Linear Exponential Comonad in s-finite Transition Kernels and Probabilistic Coherent Spaces: Discretisation and Probabilistic Coherent Spaces

-Then this additional condition is satisfied in $\opTKersfinomg$, to hold the following proposition, corresponding to Proposition \ref{ortint}. \begin{prop} $\bot$ is an orthogonal relation in $\opTKersfinomg$. \end{prop} \begin{proof} The additional condition of involution is checked:
+Then this additional condition is satisfied in $\opTKersfinomg$, to yield the following proposition, corresponding to Proposition \ref{botrecipro}. \begin{prop} $\bot$ is a symmetric orthogonal relation in $\opTKersfinomg$. \end{prop} \begin{proof} The additional condition of symmetry is checked:

 The second equality is because the transpose of the scalars (i.e., of the homset $\opTKersfinomg(\mc{I},\mc{I})$) is the identity. \end{proof}